gabrielcieslak/cypresswithoutcucumber/README.md

 Simple automation with cypress using POM and Custom Commands.
-Automate account creation and login on site http://automationpractice.com. whitout validations, just POM and custom Commands using example
+Automate account creation and login on site http://automationpractice.com. whitout any validations, just POM and custom Commands using example